 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-October 8th is the feast day of the Venerable Thais, an Egyptian woman who lived in the fourth century.
+The Venerable Thais was an Egyptian woman who lived in the fourth century.

 Thais was pushed into prostitution at an early age by her family's desperate poverty.
 She had little time to figure out how to care for her soul, and counted success by the number of men who paid for her favors.
 She knew no other way.

 Her story is tied up with that of two other saints, both of whom were disciples of the great desert dweller, Saint Anthony.
-The first is Saint Paphnutius, who heard about this attractive young woman who had such an ability to draw men—young, old, married, single--into sinfulness.
+The first is Saint Paphnutius, who heard about this attractive young woman with her remarkable ability to draw men, whether they were young, old, married of single, into sinfulness.

 Paphnutius did not condemn her, or deem her unworthy of his attention.
 He recognized his awareness of Thais as a gift from God, because it was a chance to save her soul and the souls of the men who came to her.

 So he visited her one evening, and let her assume that he was a potential customer.
 She must have had some minimal understanding of God and the Church's teachings, because she gave a surprising answer to Paphnutius' request that they find a private place.
 She said, "You know that if you believe in God, there is no place to hide your deeds."
 Paphnutius built on this answer to remind her forcefully that she must, for her own salvation, give up the way of life that was harming her soul as well as the souls of so many others.